electron-userland/spectron/README.md

 Create a new application with the following options:

-* `path` -  **Required.** String path to the Electron application executable to launch.
+- `path` - **Required.** String path to the Electron application executable to launch.
   **Note:** If you want to invoke `electron` directly with your app's main script then you should specify `path` as `electron` via `electron-prebuilt` and specify your app's main script path as the first argument in the `args` array.
-* `args` - Array of arguments to pass to the Electron application.
+- `args` - Array of arguments to pass to the Electron application.
-* `chromeDriverArgs` - Array of arguments to pass to ChromeDriver.
+- `chromeDriverArgs` - Array of arguments to pass to ChromeDriver.
   See [here](https://sites.google.com/a/chromium.org/chromedriver/capabilities) for details on the Chrome arguments.
-* `cwd`- String path to the working directory to use for the launched application.
+- `cwd`- String path to the working directory to use for the launched application.
 Defaults to `process.cwd()`.
-* `env` - Object of additional environment variables to set in the launched application.
+- `env` - Object of additional environment variables to set in the launched application.
-* `host` - String host name of the launched `chromedriver` process.
+- `host` - String host name of the launched `chromedriver` process.
   Defaults to `'localhost'`.
-* `port` - Number port of the launched `chromedriver` process.
+- `port` - Number port of the launched `chromedriver` process.
   Defaults to `9515`.
-* `nodePath` - String path to a `node` executable to launch ChromeDriver with.
+- `nodePath` - String path to a `node` executable to launch ChromeDriver with.
   Defaults to `process.execPath`.
-* `connectionRetryCount` - Number of retry attempts to make when connecting to ChromeDriver.
+- `connectionRetryCount` - Number of retry attempts to make when connecting to ChromeDriver.
 Defaults to `10` attempts.
-* `connectionRetryTimeout` - Number in milliseconds to wait for connections to ChromeDriver to be made.
+- `connectionRetryTimeout` - Number in milliseconds to wait for connections to ChromeDriver to be made.
 Defaults to `30000` milliseconds.
-* `quitTimeout` - Number in milliseconds to wait for application quitting.
+- `quitTimeout` - Number in milliseconds to wait for application quitting.
   Defaults to `1000` milliseconds.
-* `requireName` - Custom property name to use when requiring modules.
-Defaults to `require`.
-This should only be used if your application deletes the main `window.require` function and assigns it to another property name on `window`.
-* `startTimeout` - Number in milliseconds to wait for ChromeDriver to start.
+- `startTimeout` - Number in milliseconds to wait for ChromeDriver to start.
   Defaults to `5000` milliseconds.
-* `waitTimeout` - Number in milliseconds to wait for calls like `waitUntilTextExists` and `waitUntilWindowLoaded` to complete.
+- `waitTimeout` - Number in milliseconds to wait for calls like `waitUntilTextExists` and `waitUntilWindowLoaded` to complete.
   Defaults to `5000` milliseconds.
-* `debuggerAddress` - String address of a Chrome debugger server to connect to.
+- `debuggerAddress` - String address of a Chrome debugger server to connect to.
-* `chromeDriverLogPath` - String path to file to store ChromeDriver logs in.
+- `chromeDriverLogPath` - String path to file to store ChromeDriver logs in.
   Setting this option enables `--verbose` logging when starting ChromeDriver.
-* `webdriverLogPath` - String path to a directory where Webdriver will write logs to.
+- `webdriverLogPath` - String path to a directory where Webdriver will write logs to.
 Setting this option enables `verbose` logging from Webdriver.
-* `webdriverOptions` - Object of additional options for Webdriver
+- `webdriverOptions` - Object of additional options for Webdriver

 ### Node Integration